 HOW WE CAN HELP

 Workplace risks and hazards can vary dramatically from business to business, therefore workplace safety is a specialized body of knowledge.
 Safety manuals should be developed by people who understand your workplace and the risks involved.
-At Okanagan Small Business Services, our scope is limited to helping small businesses that have Low Hazard Ratings.
+At Okanagan Small Business Services, our scope is limited to writing generalized workplace safety policies for small businesses with low hazard ratings.
 If your business has a Moderate to High hazard rating, we recommend contacting a professional OH&S firm that specializes in developing comprehensive workplace safety programs.

-Danielle Harshenin is the Director of Human Resources at Okanagan Small Business Services.
-She is passionate about sharing her HR knowledge with local small business owners.
+Danielle Harshenin, BBA, leads the HR department at Okanagan Small Business Services.
+She is passionate about sharing her knowledge with small business owners.